 Hawks Nest State Park encompasses 276 acres bordering a rugged section of the New River Gorge National River known for its panoramic views.
 Head there for scenic vistas, hiking, fishing and to ride the historic Hawk's Nest Tram to the bottom of the New River Gorge and back.
 The name of this area comes from the numerous osprey (some call them, “fish hawks”) that once nested on the cliffs.
 Today, many hawks, turkey vultures, black vultures and the occasional peregrine falcon and bald and golden eagle are seen soaring above the canyon.
 Get Directions.

-If you're headed to Hawks Nest State Park, then don't miss Lovers' Leap, the tram ride and jet boat!
-Together, they're the perfect way to see the most remarkable views up close and personal.
+If you're headed to Hawk's Nest State Park, in spring, summer or fall, then don't miss Lover's Leap, the tram ride and jet boat!
 Want details on the Hawk's Nest Tram and Jetboat?